jimchen2/indoor_localization_oxford_dataset/README.md

 ## Setup

-Do wget ....amazonaws.com...  (removed due to copyright issues)
+First wget https://s3.amazonaws.com...  (removed due to copyright issues)

 In each data fold, there is a raw data subfolder and a syn data subfolder, which represent the raw data collection without synchronisation but with high precise timestep, and the synchronised data but without high precise timestep.